Code-Institute-Submissions/the_appleshop_reloaded/README.md

 # Current issues

-I just saw there is no update of review_count when a new review is saved.
-The counter is still on zero.
-Beside this not working functionality, this shop site needs to have some improvement on graphical content and should be updated with future features to implement.
+This shop site could need to have some improvement on graphical content and should be updated with future features to implement.

 # Acknowledgements